Calgary Outdoor Club +More - Volunteers

 |Event Coordinator (Since July 2007)|

-some of the best runs and best snow at Lake Louise.
+some of the best runs and snow at the ski resort.
 Now she would like to explore the outdoors with

-backpacking, skating (both ice and in-line), snowshoeing, cycling, kayaking ï¿½ and is up for new
+backpacking, skating (both ice and in-line), snowshoeing, cycling, and kayaking, and is up for new

-Beth is interested in coordinating trips that have a good fitness component - but can also stop and take lots of photos and bask in the amazing part of the world that we live in.
+Beth is interested in coordinating trips that have a good fitness component -- but can also stop to take lots of photos and bask in the amazing part of the world we live in.

 See Upcoming Events or Past Events being coordinated by Beth.